theme-next/theme-next.org/source/docs/faqs/index.md

 ### How to Optimize NexT Theme

 NexT doesn't compress HTML, JavaScript and CSS.
-If you need this, you can try to search 3rd-party libraries in {% exturl Hexo plugins section https://hexo.io/plugins/ %} or plugins/modules under the {% exturl NexT organization https://github.com/theme-next %} link.
-For example, you can use {% exturl hexo-filter-optimize https://github.com/theme-next/hexo-filter-optimize %} plugin.
+If you need this, you can try to search 3rd-party libraries in [Hexo plugins section](https://hexo.io/plugins/) or plugins/modules under the [NexT organization](https://github.com/theme-next) link.
+For example, you can use [hexo-filter-optimize](https://github.com/theme-next/hexo-filter-optimize) plugin.